Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Empirical Evaluation

-In Figure \ref{fig:visualization-1d}, we train a one-hidden-layer network with 100 ReLU units under various parameterizations on the 1D Levy regression dataset using Adam \citep{kingma2014adam}.
-As shown in Figures \ref{fig:1d-a}-\ref{fig:1d-b}, $\bd$ and $\phi$ reduce to the same point in $\bbR$, which will be referred to as the characteristic activation point.
-The angle $\theta$ of the characteristic activation point can only take two values $0$ or $\pi$, corresponding to the two directions on the real line.
-Clearly, GmP significantly improves the stability of the evolution of the characteristic activation point and allows us to use a $10\times$ large learning rate.
-Figure \ref{fig:1d-c} shows that under GmP the maximum change $\max_i|\Delta\phi_{i,t}|=\max_i|\phi_{i,t+1}-\phi_{i,t}|$ at each train step $t$ is always smaller than $1$ throughout training, while under other parameterizations the changes can be up to $2^{16}$ at some steps.
-The stable evolution of the characteristic point under GmP leads to improved generalization performance on this regression task, as shown in Figures \ref{fig:1d-d}-\ref{fig:1d-g}.
+In Fig \ref{fig:visualization-1d}, we train a one-hidden-layer network with 100 ReLU units under SP, WN, BN and GmP on the 1D Levy regression dataset using Adam \cite{kingma2014adam}.
+As shown in Figs \ref{fig:1d-a}-\ref{fig:1d-b}, both the CAB $\bd$ and its spatial location $\phi$ reduce to the same point in $\bbR$, which will be referred to as the characteristic activation point.
+The angle $\theta$ of the characteristic activation point can only take two values $0$ or $\pi$ corresponding to the two directions on the real line.
+To use GmP in 1D, $\theta$ is initialized to $0$ or $\pi$ uniformly at random and fixed throughout training.
+Clearly, GmP significantly improves the stability of the evolution of the characteristic activation point and allows us to use a $10\times$ large learning rate as selected by cross validation.
+Fig \ref{fig:1d-c} shows that the maximum change $\max_i|\Delta\phi_{i,t}|=\max_i|\phi_{i,t+1}-\phi_{i,t}|$ under GmP is always smaller than one throughout training at each train step $t$, which allows small but consistent updates to be accumulated.
+In contract, the changes under other parameterizations can be up to $2^{16}$ at some steps.
+Such abrupt and huge changes of spatial locations make the evolution of the spatial locations inconsistent.
+Consequently, it is much harder for optimizers to allocate those activations to the suitable locations during training.
+In addition, many activations are allocated to the regions that are far away from the data region and cannot be seen in Figs \ref{fig:1d-d}-\ref{fig:1d-f}, and these activations become completely useless.
+The stable evolution of the characteristic point under GmP leads to improved optimization stability and generalization performance (i.e., the best test RMSE) on this task, as shown in Figs \ref{fig:1d-d}-\ref{fig:1d-g}.